Apoorva-lokhande/DevSecOps-Internship/docs/SAST.md

 #### njsscan

-njsscan is a open source static security code scanner for Node.js applications.
+njsscan is an open source static security code scanner for Node.js applications.
 Finds insecure patterns in Node.js code and HTML templates.

 The tool is written in python, we need to install it using pip3, I went ahead and updated `apt package` and installed `python3-pip`.